 You may know Windows can’t boot from USB on a computer that doesn’t support booting from USB.
 Your PC will boot from the bootable USB drive only if it supports this boot type.
 However, not all computers support USB booting.
 Most modern computers support it but some don’t.
 Thus, you should check your computer.

 To do this work, you should check the BIOS setup.
-Just restart your computer, press a specific key (It can be F2, F10, F12, Delete, etc. based on different computer brands) in the Windows startup screen to enter BIOS and then start the check.
-To learn more, read this post - How to Enter BIOS Windows 10/8/7 (HP/Asus/Dell/Lenovo, any PC).
+Just restart your computer, press a specific key (It can be F2, F10, F12, Delete, etc. based on different computer brands) in the Windows startup screen to open the BIOS menu and then start the check.

 Step 1: In BIOS, go to Boot Options and check Boot Priority.